DefGuard/docs/features/ldap-and-active-directory-integration/README.md

 {% hint style="warning" %}
 **Availability**

-This feature is available in all plans, with usage limits.
+This feature is available in Business and Enterprise plans.
 See the [pricing page](https://defguard.net/pricing/) for details.
 {% endhint %}

 {% embed url="https://youtu.be/8lf9UIAt9Rw" %}